-In order to improve the accuracy of the diode based temperature measurements, a temperature offset value (specified as Toffset) will be programmed in the Celeron M processor Model Specific Register (MSR) which will contain thermal diode characterization data.
-During manufacturing each processor thermal diode will be evaluated for its behavior relative to the theoretical diode.
-Using the equation above, the temperature error created by the difference n{trim} and the actual ideality of the particular processor will be calculated.
+In order to improve the accuracy of the diode-based temperature measurements, a temperature offset value (specified as Toffset) is programmed in the processor model-specific register (MSR) which contains thermal diode characterization data.
+During manufacturing each processor thermal diode is evaluated for its behavior relative to the theoretical diode.
+Using the equation above, the temperature error created by the difference n{trim} and the actual ideality of the particular processor is calculated.

 If the n{trim} value used to calculate the Toffset differs from the n{trim} value used to in a temperature sensing device, the $T{error(nf)}$ may not be accurate.
-If desired, the Toffset can be adjusted by calculating n{actual} and then recalculating the offset using the n{trim} as defined in the temperature sensor manufacturer's data sheet.
+If desired, the Toffset can be adjusted by calculating n{actual} and then recalculating the offset using the n{trim} as defined in the temperature sensor manufacturer's datasheet.

-The n{trim} used to calculate the Diode Correction Toffset are listed in Table 19.
+The n{trim} used to calculate the Diode Correction Toffset are listed in Table 17.

-Table 19.
+Table 17.
 Thermal Diode n{trim} and Diode Correction Toffset

-Symbol Parameter Unit n {trim} Diode Ideality used to calculate Toffset 1.01
+Symbol Parameter Value n {trim} Diode Ideality used to calculate Toffset 1.01